- Adoption Guide

 When Does Kitsap Humane Society Conduct Low-Cost Surgeries and What Can I Expect?

-We will notify you once your application is approved.
-Pets are dropped off between 7:30 - 8 a.m. the day of surgery and picked up the same day between 3 and 5 p.m. (these times are for regular low-cost days.
-Times for Cat Fix Days are different).
-When you arrive you will be asked to complete an admission form and opt for any additional services listed above.
+Pets are dropped off between 7:30-8 am the day of surgery, and picked up the same day between 3 and 5 pm. (these are for regular low-cost days.
+Times for Cat Fix Days are different.
+When you arrive you will be asked to complete an admission form and given the option to add any of the additional services listed above.
 Low-cost surgeries are performed Tuesdays and Thursdays of most weeks.
-Female animals must be under 75 pounds in weight and under 7 years of age.
+Pets must be under 7 years of age; females must be under 75 pounds.
 All pets must be free from known health problems.
-It is highly recommended that your pet wear an "e-collar" post surgery to keep them from bothering the incision site, which can be purchased at the front desk at the time of pick up.
+It is highly recommended that your pet wear an "e-collar" post surgery to keep them from bothering the incision site.
+These can be purchased at the front desk at time of pick up.